Bhupendra-Giradkar/Filter_Products/README.md

 ## Technologies Used

 - **React.js**:
-    -A JavaScript library for building user interfaces, used to create the components and manage the state of the application.
+    - A JavaScript library for building user interfaces, used to create the components and manage the state of the application.

-**Redux Toolkit**:
+- **Redux Toolkit**:
-    -A library for managing application state, which simplifies working with Redux and provides powerful tools for state management.
+    - A library for managing application state, which simplifies working with Redux and provides powerful tools for state management.

-**Axios**:
+- **Axios**:
-    -A promise-based HTTP client for making API requests to fetch product data.
+    - A promise-based HTTP client for making API requests to fetch product data.

-**React Router**:
+- **React Router**:
-    -A library for handling routing in React applications, used to manage navigation and rendering of different views or pages.
+    - A library for handling routing in React applications, used to manage navigation and rendering of different views or pages.

-**Jest and React Testing Library**:
+- **Jest and React Testing Library**:
-    -Tools for writing and running tests to ensure the application's components and functionality work as expected.
+    - Tools for writing and running tests to ensure the application's components and functionality work as expected.

-**CSS**:
+- **CSS**:
--Used for styling the components and layout of the application.
+  - Used for styling the components and layout of the application.
 You might use plain CSS, but CSS-in-JS libraries or pre-processors like Sass could also be considered based on the project's needs.

 ## Getting Started